Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Business Locations in your database!

 The Hallman Family made a payment of $60, and it was deposited into the bank account for Location 1 (their Family Location), but their payment was actually for fees for the class taken at Location 2.
 Therefore, Location 1 owes Location 2 $60.

 To drill down into the details further, the Location Summary report is used.

 The Location Summary report lists, by Location, the total payments received from families at the Location (Realized Income) and the total fees earned at the Location that had payments applied to them (Recognized Income).

 When a Location has collected less money than they have earned, the Difference will be negative (indicating they are owed money).
 When a Location has collected more money than they have earned, the Difference will be positive (indicating they owe money).
 The differences will net to zero.

 Revenue by Location

-The Revenue by Location report lists every payment received, and every fee that had a payment applied to it, for each Location.
+The Revenue by Location report lists every payment received, and every fee that had a payment applied to it, for each Business Location.
 This report can be used to confirm the results of the Location Summary and the Reconciliation Summary.

 Revenue by Family

 The Revenue by Family report lists every payment made and the fees the payment is linked to, for each family.